 The Institute for Women in Public Life was founded in the fall of 1996 on the campus of the University of Missouri-St. Louis to assist women in developing the interest and skills necessary to succeed as full participants within government, serving in elected and appointed office as well as employed policy makers.

-- Maintains a unique Talent Bank of women interested in serving on public boards and commissions, and educates elected officials on the willingness of women to serve.
+- Maintains research on women serving on Missouri Boards and Commissions, and educates elected officials on the willingness of women to serve.

 - Educates and coaches women seeking judicial appointments and employment in government policy-making positions.